mstksg/inCode/copy/entries/inside.md

 don't have halves, of course.).
 Well, we already have `ageFromId :: ID -> Maybe Int`, but we want to apply `halveMaybe` to that `Maybe Int`.
 But we can't!
 Because `halveMaybe` only works on `Int`!

-Ah!
-Is this whole `Maybe` a nuisance...should we exit our `Maybe` world...or maybe write a second version of `halveMaybe` to take `Maybe Int` instead of `Int` and not be useless?
-Is everything falling apart?

 We can't even use `fmap`, because: